raymcdermott/ok2cry/README.md

 ### Er, OK ... just before I leave, quick follow up.
 When isn't TLS good enough?
 It's not great for every situation.
 Here are a few examples:
-- did we say it's end-to-end
+- did we say it's end-to-end, beyond IP endpoints
-  - it's end-to-end.
+  - it's end-to-end, beyond IP endpoints.
 Probably for that.
 - organisation constraints
-  - you don't have any cryptography in the organisation, but you want to protect specific messages in a way that's simple and does not impose a management burden.
+  - you don't have any managed cryptography capabilities in the organisation, but you want to protect specific messages in a way that's simple and does not impose a management or operational burden.
-  - you do have encryption but there is a lot of overhead in getting it set-up, and you only want it for a few specific cases.
+  - you do have managed cryptography capabilities but there is a lot of overhead in getting it set-up, and you only want it for a few specific cases.
 Or, more likely, just one.
 - as an add-on to your identity system
   - your users get logged in but your identity system doesn't do encryption.
 Few of them do.
-Even fewer offer end-to-end encryption.
+Even fewer offer end-to-end encryption for messages.
 - you want to protect data after it exits TLS but before it hits your service.
   - you can't risk having that data written into logs
   - you don't want anyone except the person entering the data and your service accessing the data ie it's end-to-end.
 Yes this is the same as the first point but more words can help.
 And repetition is soothing.